imaansaleem/Projects/Gaussianfilter/Readme.md

 Using the provided image `im_q3`, do the following:

-- Compute the Laplacian of the image with 3 × 3 900 as well as 450 fully isotropic filters and display the results with proper scaling.
+- Compute the Laplacian of the image with 3 × 3 and 90 degree as well as 45 degree fully isotropic filters and display the results with proper scaling.

 b) **Image Sharpening**